View Edward Murphy's Obituary on TheDay.com and share memories

 |

-New London - Edward Charles Murphy 85, of Montauk Avenue passed away Tuesday, Nov.
-12, 2019, at the Lawrence Memorial Hospital, New London.
+New London - Edward Charles Murphy, 85, of New London, died Tuesday, Nov.
+12, 2019, at the Lawrence and Memorial Hospital, New London, after a short illness.
+Born in Mystic Nov.
+29, 1933, he was the son of the late Charles Michael and Mary Sullivan Murphy.
+Doris N. Edmond, his partner for life, survives him.

+A life-long learner, he graduated from St. Joseph School and from Bulkeley School (1951) in New London.
+In 1955 he earned a Bachelor of Science degree in the School of Business Administration from the University of Connecticut and was commissioned a Second Lieutenant in the U.S. Army Reserve.
+Serving on active duty from 1955 to 1957, he was a member of the 1st Armored Division where he attained the rank of First Lieutenant.

+His firefighting career in New London began in 1952 as a member of the F.L.
+Allen Hook and Ladder Co.
+Ed became a Substitute Fireman in 1955 and was appointed Regular Fireman in 1958, after a military leave of absence.
+His assignments included Dispatcher, Driver for Engine 6 and Engine 1, and Ambulance/Rescue.
+In 1978, he earned an Associate in Science in Fire Technology and Administration from Thames Valley State Technical College (now Three Rivers Community College).
+He was promoted to Lieutenant in 1979 and to Battalion Chief in 1984.
+From 1979 to 1986 he served as Civil Preparedness Director and he was appointed Deputy Fire Marshall in 1985.
+After 46 years of service, Ed retired in 1998.

+Ed leaves his brothers and their spouses, David P. Murphy (Judy) of Centerville, Mass., and Donald L. Murphy (Martha) of Stonington; and his sister, Marion M. Storey of Uncasville.
+He was preceded in death by his brother-in-law Joseph Storey; his sister-in-law, Lois Coffey Murphy; his niece Ann Murphy; and his nephew, Michael O'Hanley.
+He leaves his nieces and nephews, Pamela Heller (Louis), Karen Lyman (Lars), Joseph Storey (Audrey), Maureen Peloquin (Leo), Ellen Dengler (William), Marylee Murphy (Fred), Edward Murphy (Sarah) and their families.

+He also leaves Doris's family, Judith E. Tolbert (late husband Clay Tolbert); and Richard A. Edmond; and Judy's children, Stephanie Reed (Alan), Jeffrey Denbow (Nancy), Tammi Lowry (Robbie), Laurie Tolbert, Senior Airman (Flightline Firefighter) Mitch Tolbert (Kate), and their families.

-A Mass of Christian Burial will be celebrated at 10 O'clock, Monday, Nov.
-18, 2019, from St. Joseph Church Squire Street New London.
-Entombment will follow in St. Mary Mausoleum, New London.
+A Mass of Christian Burial will be celebrated at 10 a.m., Monday, Nov.
+18, 2019, from St. Joseph Church, Squire Street, New London.
+Entombment will follow in St. Mary's Mausoleum, New London.
 The family will receive relatives and friends from 3 to 5 p.m.
 Sunday, Nov.
-17, 2019, at the Thomas L. Neilan & Sons Funeral Home, 12 Ocean Avenue New London.
-A complete obituary will appear in a later edition.
+17, 2019, at the Thomas L. Neilan & Sons Funeral Home, 12 Ocean Ave., New London.

+In lieu of flowers, please consider donating to St. Joseph Church, 37 Squire Street, New London, Connecticut 06320 or the New London County Historical Society, 11 Blinman Street, New London, Connecticut.